MoLydia/VicsekSim-repo/README.md

 ### Questions:
 1. can 2 particles have the same position?
-2. Particle class: sometimes the norm is not =1 but =0.9999999 how to fix?
+2. Particle class: sometimes the norm is not =1 but =0.9999999 how to fix? (intr?)
 3. CellClass?
 4. kin energy
 5. forces
+6. Angle: absolute value
+7. absolute value of v